tangl163/apue/README.md

 # apue
-I'm learning the book entitled __Advanced Programming in the UNIX Environment__, and there are some examples and exercises in this Rep.
+I'm learning a book entitled [Advanced Programming in the UNIX Environment](http://www.apuebook.com/apue3e.html), and there are some examples and exercises in this Rep.